TimL20/icinga2api_py/doc/14_Client.md

 print("Icinga runs with PID {}".format(int(pid)))  # int() as all JSON numbers are float by default

-# Get one ResultsFromResponse containing every host Icinga knows (possibly bad idea on large system)
+# Get one ResultsFromResponse containing every host Icinga knows (possibly bad idea on a large system)
 hosts = client.objects.hosts.get()
 # Iterate over all hosts
 for host in hosts: